Elizabeth Warren barred from Senate debate for 'impugning' Jeff Sessions

 Democrats stood to defend Warren, creating a hashtag on Twitter: #LetLizSpeak.

+Abandoning the sports analogies, Warren then urged all Americans to read Scott's letter for themselves.

+"I hope everyone reads the letter," she said.
+"It is eloquent, and it reminds us of a time in history that we would like to think is far behind us but reminds us that it is not.

-Since Warren was blocked from continuing her speech, Sen. Kamala Harris, D-California, tweeted excerpts of the letter to which Republicans objected.
+Sen. Kamala Harris, D-California, meanwhile, tweeted excerpts of the letter after Warren was sanctioned.

+Senate Democratic leader Chuck Schumer of New York objected to the ruling, calling it "selective enforcement" and citing previous apparent violations by Republicans that went unpunished.

+At times in the past, Schumer said in a statement released by his office, Republican senators have accused their colleagues of telling "a flat-out lie," of "stirring up global hysteria to score political points" and of engaging in "bitter, vulgar, incoherent ramblings."

+That last one came from Sen. Tom Cotton, R-Arkansas, who last may denounced Schumer's predecessor, former Minority Leader Harry Reid, D-Nevada, for what he called "cancerous leadership" designed to "protect his own sad, sorry legacy."

-Sen. Orrin Hatch, R-Utah, said Warren's actions had no place in the Senate.
+But Sen. Orrin Hatch, R-Utah, insisted that Warren's actions had no place in the Senate.

 "Even if what she said was true, it wasn't the right thing to do," Hatch said.
 "I've been appalled at the way Democrats have treated Jeff Sessions."